CityofToronto/bdit_anomalous_counts/README.md

 ![png](notebooks/images/trendexample1.png)

+Here is an example of an evident trend deviation.
+You can see that after the data cutoff, the trend surpasses the upper bound.

 # How to use `anomaly_detection.py`

 1. A `db.cfg` file can be located in this repository's `notebooks` folder.
 Fill in your credentials in this cfg file and download this file.
 At the top of `anomaly_detection.py`, substitue the location of your downloaded `db.cfg` file as the input of the `CONFIG.read` function.